 A Nissan Leaf driver could spend around £7 adding an 80% charge using a 7kW fast charger on a public charging network at a rate of 20p per kW 8.
 In a typical day, with each charge taking around 4.6 hours, an EV charge point may be able to accommodate three drivers and generate £21 revenue.
 In this example, based on electricity costs of 14p per kW, an EV charge point might return a profit of around £6 per day.
-At this rate, it would be nearly two years before a car park operator saw any return on their investment (based on a top rate installation cost of £4,000 per unit).
+At this rate, a return on investment could be seen in just two years (based on a top rate installation cost of £4,000 per unit).

 A rapid charge on the same basis would cost a Nissan Leaf driver around £10 and take just 36 minutes.
 In this instance, an EV charge point might accommodate up to 30 drivers a day with a total profit of around £90.
 With installation costs of roughly £20,000 per unit, a return on investment could be delivered in just over six months.

 Business Models for Commercial Car Park EV Charge Points

 Despite these figures, running EV charge points are still worth the consideration of commercial car park operators as the rate per kW does not have to follow the example shown above.
 EV drivers with limited options have been known to fork out more pence per kW when in need.